pvaelli/Basics/Using GitHub.md

 ##These are notes for connecting Git and the terminal, as well as maintaining version control through GitHub repositories.

+Git and GitHub are powerful tools for *version control* and reproducible research.
+I find it particularly useful for keeping track of workflows done at the command line (like the one shown here).

+Create a GitHub account if you don't have one, and start a new repository.
+(These instructions are also useful for reminding yourself how to use git at the command line; I come back to this page often!!)

 Go to GitHub, copy URL for your repository.
 Paste into terminal:
 ```
 git clone URL